Omroep Brabant: History

 In March 1989, Omroep Brabant started with an edition system in Breda, 's-Hertogenbosch and Tilburg.
-The studio in Tilburg has been divested and the studio in 's-Hertogenbosch has been moved to the Provinciehuis.
-The studio in Breda currently houses the West Brabant editorial office, which covers the area from Tilburg to the west.
-The radio branch broadcasts 24 hours a day.
+The studio in Tilburg has been sold off and the one in 's-Hertogenbosch has been moved to the Provinciehuis.
+The studio in Breda currently houses the West Brabant editorial team, which covers the area from Tilburg to the west.
+The radio division broadcasts 24 hours a day.
 There are programs on weekdays from 6:00 to 20:00 and on weekends from 9:00 to 18:00, with non-stop music playing in the intermediate hours.
-There are 8 presenters.
+There are eight presenters.